Isaac Bitton collection

 Also in Isaac Bitton collection

 Consist of materials concerning the situation of Portuguese Jews during and after the Holocaust.
 Among the topics covered are emigration to Palestine, the story of Aristides de Sousa Mendes, and the Nahariya memorial to Jewish refugees.
-Some of these materials may be unified into a single collection in the future.
+Some of these materials may be combined into a single collection in the future.

 Contains six gelatin silver copyprints of Libyan and Tunisian Jews who were exchanged for German POWs in 1944.
 The photos depict the refugees in preparation for the emigration from Lisbon, Portugal, to Palestine in October 1944.